 David Cronenberg has made a career out of abstracting science fiction and horror even as he corrodes it through pure, grotesque, bodily flesh.
-He produces cautionary tales about humanity rooted in oppressive, caterwauling imagery that directly appeals to our unconscious rather than logic.
+He produces cautionary tales about humanity rooted in oppressive, caterwauling imagery, films that directly appeal to the unconscious rather than the rational.
 What his films lack in traditional narrative, they often make up for in a wild-eyed aura of bodily mutation and a dense shroud of omnipresent atmosphere that strangles us and arouses monstrous life in his world.

 However, even within his not unimpressive library of feature films which includes the likes of The Dead Zone and Videodrome, he has never made a film as fascinating, as horrifying, as tragic, and as earth-shattering as The Fly.
-It may, in fact, sacrifice some of his trademark subconscious affect, but he gives this up for a sort of grand theater in one of the great movie romantic tragedies.
-It slowly develops its characters and builds an air of ominous dread intermixed with a playful energy that simultaneously captures the mirth of romance intermixed with the fleet, effervescent joy of superhuman ability and the impending, almost Shakespearean, realization that this love is not to be.
+It may, in fact, sacrifice some of his trademark psychological affect, but the sacrifice gives way to a grand, Shakespearean theater in one of the great movie romantic tragedies.
+It slowly develops its characters and builds an air of ominous dread intermixed with a playful energy that simultaneously captures the mirth of romance intermixed with the fleet, effervescent joy of superhuman ability and the impending, hyper-consciously classical realization that this love is not to be.
 The Fly burrows under our skin, giving us characters we care about and then crushing them under the weight of the world, and the weight of themselves.
 There is a caustic grossness to the film, but it is married, more than ever in Cronenberg’s canon, to a wailing sense of hopeless, even Gothic, doom and tragedy.
 Cronenberg mutates the human body to cocky results, but he also mutates his cinema into a lingering plea for emotional connection in a hustling capitalist world ever-shrouded in the forward thrust of personal career drives.

 And it all begins with Seth Brundle (Jeff Goldblum), a fairly eccentric scientist who is on the cusp of what is arguably one of the greatest scientific discoveries of all time: he has developed a device which can transport matter through thin air.
 Veronica Quaife (Genna Davis), a news reporter for Particle magazine, reluctantly agrees to follow him home from a party held by the company financing Brundle’s scientific endeavor.
 Naturally, she wants to witness her story first-hand.
 Maybe it’ll be her big breakthrough, or at the very least a laugh.
 Upon arriving, she discovers in amazement what his invention is capable of, however she also learns that it’s unfortunately incapable of transmitting organic life.
 After a failed teleportation experiment involving a baboon, modifications are made that result in the device’s seeming success – it teleports organic matter unaltered.
 Anxious to see the results on a human subject, Brundle uses himself as a test subject, only to emerge unscathed and seemingly much improved.
 He finds himself stronger and more sexually potent at first, hopped up on his own ego and power.
 But this is a Cronenberg film after all.
 This can’t be all there is to it?

-The most obvious qualities of the film, though, are its superb technical qualifications.
-The Oscar winning effects and the make-up work done for The Fly are key to the characterization of Seth and to the believably of his grunge-operatic malformation.
+And, of course, the film’s superb technical qualifications are much more than mere “effects”; as in John Carpenter’s The Thing, they rattle the brain and dig into some deep, forgotten corner of the stomach, churning and disrupting the bowels.
+The Oscar-winning effects and the make-up work done for The Fly are key to the characterization of Seth and to the believability of his grunge-operatic malformation.
 Brundle’s transformation warps through not only wicked guises but a flotilla of phyla of animalistic phases of increasing irrationality, all of which implicitly skewer the assumption that his benign scientific desire was always rooted exclusively in dispassionate scientific rationality (or that rationalism can ever be truly dispassionate).
 Cronenberg takes his time and renders the transformation through grimy detail, constructing effects that approximate a chaotic, garish feast of all the naughtiest bits of human aging.
 Everything is practical, and intricately constructed to subvert human into monster and blend the two, a blending that serves the narrative purpose, in true horror fashion, of making us question whether Seth was truly a monster all along.
-When the titular character, fully transformed, performs one final act of mercy and self-sacrifice, we see in it a humility and humanity that Seth in his egotism and self-contentedness never secreted.
+When the titular character, fully transformed, performs one final act of mercy and self-sacrifice, we see in it a humility and humanity that Seth in his self-contentedness never secreted.

 This is the rare horror film that does not hate its characters, nor does it judge them.
 The main relationship plays like classic left-field Hollywood, the product of a Howard Hawks or a Preston Sturges, with no small touch of screwball comedy and Hawskian overlapping sound to incarnate the push-pull chaos of romantic bliss.
 It’s weird, caustic, charmingly self-vilifying, warm, tender, obstreperous, baleful, and a grab-bag of other descriptors.
 We get a full build-up for Seth and Veronica before Seth begins to transform into a malformation of his previous self, until physical malignancy warps into emotional malignancy.